-- identifying individuals qualified to become Board members; - recommending to the Board of Directors the persons to be nominated for election as directors and to each Board committee; and - overseeing periodic evaluations of the Board of Directors.
+- · identifying individuals qualified to become Board members; - recommending to the Board of Directors the persons to be nominated for election as directors and to each Board committee; - periodically reviewing the Company's corporate governance guidelines and the Board's leadership structure and making recommendations to the Board; - · overseeing periodic evaluations of the Board of Directors and its committees; and - periodically overseeing the process to develop and evaluate the Company's succession plans for the Chief Executive Officer and other executive officers, including emergency succession plans, for discussion with the Board.

-The members of our Governance Committee are Dr. Biggar, Dr. Baker and Mr. Malley.
+The members of our Governance Committee are Drs.
+Baker and Biggar, and Mr. Malley.
 Dr. Biggar serves as the Chairperson of the committee.

-The Governance Committee met two times in 2019.
+The Governance Committee met one time in 2020.